vishkid84/Portfolio-milestone-project/README.md

 ### Media

-The images in the portfolio section were those which were used in those projects.
+The images in the portfolio section are those which were used in those projects.
 The name of the original project and the course if any mentioned there.

 ### Acknowledgements

 The timeline was modified based on a previous code institute section.
 The github link [here](https://github.com/Code-Institute-Solutions/resume-miniproject-bootstrap4/tree/master/16-adding-work-history)<br>
-The hover effect in portfolio modified based on tutuorial from w3schools [here](https://www.w3schools.com/howto/howto_css_image_overlay_slide.asp)
+The hover effect in portfolio modified based on tutorial from w3schools [here](https://www.w3schools.com/howto/howto_css_image_overlay_slide.asp)